 Seamounts worldwide are increasingly being exploited with unsustainable and destructive fishing practices, they are targeted for future seabed mining, and they are vulnerable to the effects of climate change, especially from ocean acidification and warming seas.

-Global Oceans, together with zoologist and conservation biologist Alex Rogers, PhD, at the University of Oxford, and an advisory committee of leading seamount and modeling scientists, is developing a new multi-year global expedition and research strategy designed to accelerate our understanding of complex ecosystem function and inter-connectivity on seamounts.
+Global Oceans, together with a Steering Committee and Science Advisory Committee of leading seamount and modeling scientists, has developed The Global Seamounts Project, a new multidisciplinary global expedition and research project designed to accelerate our understanding of complex ecosystem function and interconnectivity on seamounts.

-The project will generate a new biophysical model to dynamically predict the behavior of seamount ecosystems under multiple environmental and human impact scenarios – based on initial states of, and changes in, biodiversity, biomass, species abundance, benthic habitat, trophic structure and other factors.
+The project will generate new biophysical models to dynamically explore potential behavior of seamount ecosystems under various environmental and human impact scenarios.

 MODELING SEAMOUNT ECOSYSTEMS